 The firmware generates a report ID for each guest that persists with the guest instance throughout its lifetime.
 In each attestation report, the report ID is placed in REPORT\ID.
-If the guest has a migration agent associated with it, the REPORT\ID\MA is filled in with the report ID of the migration agent.
+If the guest has an associated migration agent, the REPORT\ID\MA is filled in with the report ID of the migration agent.